The Art of Teaching MED

 SED 642 - Pedagogy and Philosophy of Education

-Pedagogy and Philosophy of Education: This course shall examine traditional and contemporary philosophies associated with the pedagogy of secondary education.
+This course shall examine traditional and contemporary philosophies associated with the pedagogy of secondary education.
 Best research-based practices shall be emphasized as well as how these pedagogical practices are grounded in theories and philosophies for secondary education classroom and school settings.
 Specific and explicit theoretical and philosophical applications will be made to the growth and development of the adolescent learner.
 Progressive approaches to curriculum and instruction in the secondary school will be explored with a particular focus on issues of school choice, restorative justice, resilience, grit, growth mindset, and problem-based learning.
+Crosslisted with: SED 528.

 SED 643 - Assessment: Practices and Policies in the Secondary Schools